igorski/kosm/README.md

 The ParticleSequencer listens to touch and sensor change events and delegates actions accordingly (see its "event handlers" section).
 This is basically what the app boils down to: monitoring sensor changes and synthesizing colliding "particles"; upon touching the screen surface, the ViewRenderer will spawn particles.
 Depending on the sequencer mode these particles have different behaviours (e.g. are static, respond to gravity, emit clones at a steady rate, etc.), when these particles collide with one another they will synthesize their audio.
 The "mass" and type of a particle determines the pitch and waveform used for synthesis (see **AudioParticle**).

-Most of the application logic is command-based (using a simplified abstraction of the PureMVC framework, see _Core.notify()_ invocations) and the code for these commands should be self explanatory; a command basically ties together all tiers of the application (all its actors) to execute a state change.
-E.g. there are commands for creating the effects chain, opening/closing of the submenus, toggling sequencer modes, etc. As such most of the logic is small and self contained.
+Most of the application logic is command-based (using a simplified abstraction of the PureMVC framework, see all _Core.notify()_ invocations) and the code for these commands should be self explanatory; a command basically ties together all actors of the application to execute a state change.
+E.g. there are commands for creating the effects chain, opening/closing of the submenus, toggling sequencer modes, etc.
+As such most of the logic is small and self contained.